pipelinedb/pipelinedb/CONTRIBUTING.md

 <issue number, if applicable>
 ```

-Wrap all lines in the commit message around 80 characters.
+Wrap all lines in the commit message at 80 characters.